SAP-samples/teched2023-DT160/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called 116781 - Design and Build Extensions on SAP Digital Manufacturing.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to the SAP Digital Manufacturing solution and how to extend it.
+Learn about using APIs, events, process design (BPMN-based modeling environment that supports low-code/no-code extensions), custom attributes, custom UI plug-ins, and artificial intelligence and machine learning enablement.
+Hands-on exercises focussed on low-code/no-code extensions will be provided.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:
+1. Basic understanding of SAP Digital Manufacturing.
+An overview will be provided as part of this session.
+2. Access to the test environment for SAP Digital Manufacturing.
+Access will be provided as part of this session.
+3. Access to a tool to invoke SAP Digital Manufacturing APIs.
+Postman will be used as part of this session.

 ## Exercises